Kiyan Shafieizadeh

 Kelly Evans

-Kelly Evans, Ph.D., is a sports management assistant professor in the Department of Exercise and Sport Sciences at Metropolitan State University of Denver.
+Kelly Evans, Ph.D., is a sports management associate professor in the Department of Exercise and Sport Sciences at Metropolitan State University of Denver.
 She teaches a variety of courses, including sport promotion/marketing, sport enterprise/finance and intro to sport management.

 As a practitioner, Evans was an integral member of a summer collegiate baseball team in the Coastal Plain League in South Carolina.
 She worked her way to become the league’s first female general manager within seven years.
 Evans also worked closely with MiLB, MLB, NFL and NBA teams in the areas of marketing, operations, sales, event management and finance.
 Her other work included helping plan local festivals, charity events and concerts in South Carolina.